Public Sector Strategy Case Studies

 Navigating the Murky Waters of

 Don’t be fooled by the calmer tide!
-JTI’s decades-long work in international markets helps clients see both the currents — and the undercurrents — that can impact their business ventures.
+Jeff’s decades-long work in international markets helps clients see both the currents — and the undercurrents — that can impact their business ventures.

-The Action: JTI’s deep understanding of the complexities of conducting business in the US as a foreign-based firm enabled us to help shape a topical agenda that was relevant and compelling enough to attract invitees to attend.
+The Action: Jeff’s deep understanding of the complexities of conducting business in the US as a foreign-based firm enabled him to help shape a topical agenda that was relevant and compelling enough to attract invitees to attend.

 The Results: The best measure of success is when busy executives who sacrifice their valuable time to attend an event then decide to come back again the next year.
 These peer-to-peer conferences continue today, years after the initial launch.